 During the New Year, the Lao believe that the old spirit of Sangkhan leaves this plane, making way for a new one.
 This belief – like the rest of Bun Pi Mai – is grounded in the Brahmanic and animistic religions that long preceded Theravada Buddhism, says former Culture Research Institute head Houmphanh Rattanavong.

 “In the Brahmanism religion it was believed that the time from January to the first day of Pi Mai in April is a dark, or bad, period of the year,” explains Mr. Rattanavong.
 “In Buddhism, the last day of Pi Mai is seen as a bright or prosperous period, so our ancestors chose April as the month of the New Year.”

-The first day, known as Maha Songkran, is considered the last day of the old year.
+The first day of Bun Pi Mai, known as Sangkhan Luang, is considered the last day of the old year.
 Lao will clean their houses and villages on this day, and prepare water, perfume, and flowers for the days ahead.

-The second day, the "day of no day", is neither part of the old year nor of the new year.
+The second day, the Sangkhan Nao or "day of no day", is neither part of the old year nor of the new year.

 Getting Soaked in Bun Pi Mai

 During the New Year, water plays a big part in the festivities – Lao bathe Buddha images in their local temples, pouring jasmine-scented water and flower petals on the sculptures.
 The faithful will also build sand stupas and decorate these with flowers and string.